JaneckN/JaneckN/README.md

 qualifications, because similar to a software developer, an electrician needs to have the ability to think analytically, to solve problems, to follow instructions and documentation.

-# Where to find me
+# Where to find me :telephone:

 <p align='center'>